raghavtantry1989/dept-manager/README.md

+# Store Manager

+This project is a simple application to manage the billing requirements of all small stores.
+This initiative will help the small shops to solve their daily billing problems and help them to replce their manual canculation problems.

+The Goal pf our project is to provide the simplest billing solution and the application should be error free.

+This broject is built on top of angulat-seed project, which is listed below.
 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.